deadlydog/AzureDevOps.Wait/ReadMe.md

 You specify the number of milliseconds, seconds, or minutes that you want the process to wait for, and it will pause for that length of time.

+This extension currently on supports Windows agents, but will also support Linux / Mac agents in the future.

 ## Screenshot

 ![Screenshot][ScreenshotImage]